MS&AD Insurance Group (OTCMKTS:MSADY) Releases FY 2022 Earnings Guidance

-MS&AD Insurance Group (OTCMKTS:MSADY) issued an update on its FY 2022 earnings guidance on Friday morning.
+MS&AD Insurance Group (OTCMKTS:MSADY) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $3.760-$3.760 for the period.
 The company issued revenue guidance of -.

 MS&AD Insurance Group Holdings, Inc, an insurance holding company, provides insurance and financial services worldwide.
 The company offers fire and allied, marine, personal accident, voluntary automobile, compulsory automobile liability, and others non-insurance products; life insurance products; and reinsurance services.